-All cells are found in the same environment – the extracellular fluid – the internal environment of the body, also known as the Biological Terrain.
+All cells are essentially in the same environment – the extracellular fluid – the internal environment of the body, also called the Biological Terrain.

-The “biological terrain” is the environmental context of a cell.
-Modification of the biological terrain occurs daily by all individuals through:
+The best possible description for the term “biological terrain” is probably the environmental context of a cell.
+The modification of the biological terrain is done daily by all individuals through:

-- levels of potassium intake vs. sodium, as well as other minerals;
+- Potassium vs. sodium intake levels, as well as other minerals;

-- capacity and efficacy of nutrient absorption, etc.
+- Capacity and effectiveness of nutrient absorption, etc.

-The Biological Terrain Analysis allows us to identify which area of imbalance to target our therapy.
+Biological Terrain Analyses allow us to identify which points of imbalance should be targeted for therapy.

 How are they processed?

 BTA (Biological Terrain Analysis) is an evolution of Vincent’s method (proven more than forty years ago and tested in more than 60,000 cases) which consists in the analysis of the 3 main fluids of our body (small samples of SANGUE, SALIVA and URINA) in order to determine the internal environment of the body;

 It is on it that all metabolic cell exchanges depend, as well as the supply of food to the cells and the elimination of waste generated by cellular activity.